LeoSvenningsson/TensorViewforMatlab/README.md

 # TensorView for Matlab

 TensorView for Matlab is a GUI and script based tool to visualize tensors in a molecular context.
 TensorView for Matlab includes: Reading arbitrary .pdb and .xyz files for molecular visualization.
 Ovaloid and ellipsoid tensor visualisation.
 3D model file conversion to .glb and .wrl.
 Euler angle and relative angle decoder.
+All angles are cross-validated with the input tensor.

    TensorView for Matlab is licenced with creative commons CC BY. https://creativecommons.org/licenses/ Free to share and adapt.
 Give appropriate credits to authors: